-- (11) Where a person (of whatever nationality) does outside the Islands any act which, if done in the Islands, would constitute an offence falling within subsection (12), his act shall constitute that offence if it is done in connection with an offence, under section 367 or this section, committed or attempted by him. - (12) The offences falling within this subsection are murder, attempted murder, manslaughter and assault. - (13) It is an offence for any person in the Islands to induce or assist the commission outside the Islands of any act which would- - (a) but for subsection (5) of section 367, be an offence under that section; or - (b) but for subsection (8), be an offence under this section. - (14) Whoever commits an offence under subsection (13) is liable on conviction on indictment to imprisonment for life.
+(11) Where a person (of whatever nationality) does outside the Islands any act which, if done in the Islands, would constitute an offence falling within subsection (12), his act shall constitute that offence if it is done in connection with an offence, under section 367 or this section, committed or attempted by him.

+- (12) The offences falling within this subsection are murder, attempted murder, manslaughter and assault. - (13) It is an offence for any person in the Islands to induce or assist the commission outside the Islands of any act which would- - (a) but for subsection (5) of section 367, be an offence under that section; or - (b) but for subsection (8), be an offence under this section. - (14) A person who commits an offence under subsection (13) is liable on conviction on indictment to imprisonment for life. - 369.
+(1) This section shall have effect for the purposes of any proceedings before the Court.